Blog Archive

 A Ratio of Income Inequality

 I find the best mental picture is a ratio from lower 50% to middle 40% to upper 10%.
-I show the households' ratios.
+I show the households' ratios using the RealTime data.

 The ratio for households factor (or market) income is 1 to 6.2 to 33.9.